 We begin with an understanding of the background of the concept of sustainability and how it applies to the business world.
-In 1987, the Brundtland Commission put forth a "global agenda for change" with the purpose of "furthering the common understanding and common spirit of responsibility so clearly needed in a divided world."
-[1] The report outlined the following description of sustainable development:
+In 1987, the Brundtland Commission put forth a "global agenda for change" with the purpose of "furthering the common understanding and common spirit of responsibility so clearly needed in a divided world."Brundtland (1987).
+The report outlined the following description of sustainable development:

-- Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
-It contains within it two key concepts: - a. the concept of "needs," in particular, the essential needs of the world's poor, to which overriding priority should be given; and - b. the idea of limitations imposed by the state of technology and social organization on the environment's ability to meet present and future needs. - 2.
+- 1. Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
+It contains within it two key concepts: - the concept of "needs," in particular, the essential needs of the world's poor, to which overriding priority should be given; and - the idea of limitations imposed by the state of technology and social organization on the environment's ability to meet present and future needs. - 2.
 Thus the goals of economic and social development must be defined in terms of sustainability in all countries-developed or developing, market-oriented or centrally planned.
 Interpretations will vary, but they must share certain general features and must flow from a consensus on the basic concept of sustainable development and on a broad strategic framework for achieving it. - 3.
-Development involves a progressive transformation of economy and society.
-[2]

-The concepts of sustainable development and sustainability have since been applied to numerous topics.
+Development involves a progressive transformation of economy and society.Brundtland (1987). - The concepts of sustainable development and sustainability have since been applied to numerous topics.
 To understand this definition in terms of business, we will define sustainable business as one that operates in the interest of all current and future stakeholders in a manner that ensures the long-term health and survival of the business and its associated economic, social, and environmental systems.
 Thus a sustainable business is concerned about the current and future social, environmental, and economic impacts associated with its operations.
 Ideally, the sustainable business seeks to have a positive social impact, a reduced negative environmental impact, and a positive economic impact (social, environmental, and economic impact will be discussed in further detail in Chapter 2 "Operations Management").
 The business that focuses exclusively on reduced negative environmental impact is referred to as a green business, or a business that is "going green."
-A Primer on Sustainable Business is concerned with the larger picture, or the combined threedimensional social, environmental, and economic impacts of a sustainable business, that is, the ability of the business to meet present needs while ensuring long-term survival for future generations.
+A Primer on Sustainable Business is concerned with the larger picture, or the combined three-dimensional social, environmental, and economic impacts of a sustainable business, that is, the - 1.
+The ability to meet the needs of the present without compromising the ability of future generations to meet theirs. - 2.
+A business that is concerned about the social, environmental, and economic impacts (referred to as the triple bottom line: people, planet, and profit) that are associated with its current and future operations.
+A sustainable business is concerned with its ability to meet present needs while ensuring its and others' long-term survival. - 3.
+A business that focuses on its environmental impact rather than on the triple bottom line emphasis of a sustainable business (people, planet, and profit).